-- 1.6 Once it has been adopted by the Council, the Local Plan becomes part of the Development Plan for the borough (see below).
+- Once it has been adopted by the Council, the Local Plan becomes part of the Development Plan for the borough (see below).
 The policies and site allocations in the Local Plan provide the starting point for considering if applications for planning permission should be approved. - 1.7 The strategic planning policies in the Core Strategy represent the foundations for future development and growth in the borough.
 They also provide the framework that neighbourhood planning must operate within.
-The Local Plan Part 2 includes two additional strategic planning policies.
-It also reconsiders the housing requirement figure set out in Policy LIV1.
+The Local Plan Part 2 includes three additional strategic planning policies.
+It also redefines the housing requirement figure set out in Policy LIV1.
 This is necessary to take account of government guidance that has been issued since it was adopted in 2015 (See Policy LIV6). - 1.8 Government legislation sets out the purpose and content of Local Plans.
 This information is in various Acts of Parliament and Statutory Instruments: - The Town and Country Planning Act 1990 - Planning and Compulsory Purchase Act 2004 - Planning Act 2008 - Localism Act 2011 - Housing and Planning Act 2016 - 1.9 The Government also issues Regulations.
 These outline the detailed requirements to support the duties set out in these Acts.
 Parliament passes these Regulations, which are legally binding.
 Those influencing the preparation and content of Local Plans are: - The Town and Country Planning (Local Planning) (England) Regulations 2012 - 1.10 The National Planning Policy Framework (NPPF) addresses the economic, social and environmental needs of the nation.
 It should be read in conjunction with the Government's planning policy for traveller sites and the national planning policy for waste. - 1.11 Section 3 of the NPPF sets clear expectations on how to develop a Local Plan.
-This is to ensure that it is justified, effective and consistent with national policy. - 1.12 The NPPF is not prescriptive.
+This is to ensure that it is justified, effective, positively prepared and consistent with national policy. - 1.12 The NPPF is not prescriptive.
 As its name suggests, it provides a framework for the preparation of locally distinctive Plans.
-It makes clear that: - Local Plans are central to the planning system in England; - There should be "a presumption in favour of sustainable development" and any planning applications that promote sustainable development, should normally be permitted; and - The purpose of planning is to help achieve sustainable development, but not at any cost. - 1.13 When complete, the Local Plan should represent an 'appropriate strategy' when assessed against an adequate and proportionate evidence base, which is relevant, up-to-date and takes account of market signals (paragraph 31).
+It makes clear that: - Local Plans are central to the planning system in England; - There should be "a presumption in favour of sustainable development" and any planning applications that promote sustainable development, should normally be permitted; and - The purpose of planning is to help achieve sustainable development, but not at any cost

-&lt;sup>1 All references to the NPPF relate to the version published on 19 February 2019, unless otherwise stated.
+&lt;sup>1 All references to the NPPF relate to the version published on 20 July 2021, unless otherwise stated.